Bandwidth/api-docs/content/numbers/downloadingReports.md

 ### Query Report Status
-Using the URL received in the HTTP response from our first <code class="post">POST</code> request, we can make a request to query the API for the status of our report's generation.
+Using the URL received in the HTTP response from our first POST request, we can make a request to query the API for the status of our report's generation.

 #### Request